TELEMEDICINE: THE FUTURE OF HEALTHCARE, NOW

 While the coronavirus pandemic has instigated the onset of a sudden global crisis in which many are forced to remain at home, it has also generated a serious call to action for humanity to consider the future of healthcare.
 It is becoming increasingly clear that advanced artificial technology is to be a part of our future society; however, the full implications have yet to be understood.

 Medical technologies that arise from breakthroughs in telehealth ought to enhance life for all individuals, with a focus on improving the quality and efficiency of healthcare on the planet.
-Certainly under the current circumstances, this is exactly what telemedicine is able to achieve effortlessly - yet as for life after the pandemic, the way in which telemedicine will be incorporated in the ‘New Normal’ is difficult to assess.
+Certainly under the current circumstances, this is exactly what telemedicine is able to achieve effortlessly - yet as for life after the pandemic, the way in which telemedicine will be incorporated into the ‘New Normal’ is difficult to assess.
 We are currently at a turning point in our history; a time where we can shape the way we want to integrate the future into the now.
-How we go about that will depend on each one of us who have an equal share in shaping our collective future.
+How we go about that will depend on each one of us who has an equal share in shaping our collective future.

 To search for the best healthcare providers worldwide, please use the Mya Care search engine.